Troubleshooting sandbox access to rows and columns

 • Remove the sandbox (which would grant full access to all rows to everyone with access to that table).
 Go to Admin > Permissions, and change the access level for the table.

-• Add the person to a group (or create a group) with unrestricted access to the table.
+• Add the person to a group (or create a group) with different permissions to the table.
 Check out Guide to data permissions.

 People can see rows they’re not supposed to see